 Treatment with orlistat should only continue beyond three months if you have lost 5% of your body weight.
 Orlistat usually starts to affect how you digest fat within one to two days.
 If orlistat has not worked after three months, it is unlikely to be an effective treatment for you.

 If you have type 2 diabetes (a condition caused by too much glucose in the blood), it may take you longer to lose weight using orlistat.
 Your target weight loss after three months may therefore be slightly lower.

 If orlistat is successful after three months, your prescription may be continued for up to a year.
 After that, your GP will review your condition and decide whether you should continue with orlistat or not.

 Side effects are much less likely if you stick to a low fat diet.

-Women taking an oral contraceptive pill are advised to use an additional method of contraception, such as a condom, if they experience severe diarrhoea while taking orlistat.
+Women taking the oral contraceptive pill are advised to use an additional method of contraception, such as a condom, if they experience severe diarrhoea while taking orlistat.

-This is because if you have diarrhoea, your contraceptive pill may not be absorbed by your body, and so may not be effective.
+This is because the contraceptive pill may not be absorbed by your body if you have diarrhoea, and so may not be effective.